 About me

-I’m currently pursuing my Master’s in Clinical Social Work (Smith MSW ’27), training toward licensure as a psychotherapist.
-My work grows out of years of supporting autistic and neurodivergent adults, and is grounded in the power of the therapeutic relationship—with presence, safety, and attunement as the foundation for growth.
+My philosophy grows out of years of supporting autistic and neurodivergent adults, and is grounded in the power of the therapeutic relationship—with presence, safety, and attunement as the foundation for change.

 “The clearest way into the Universe is through a forest wilderness.” - John Muir